 Job Rejection Letter Sample

-A standard employment rejection letter sample can help you get started.
-You can download this free rejection letter template in either Word or PDF format for easy use.
+A standard employment rejection letter template can help you get started.
+You can download this free rejection letter template in Word or PDF format.